loicmagnien/superlake/README.md

   - `table_name`, `column_name`, `check_key`, `check_value`, `check_dt`
 - Descriptive DQ Messages: Each issue includes a clear, actionable message.
 - Batch DQ Persistence: DQ issues from all tables are collected and written in a single batch for performance.
-- Native PySpark Union: DQ DataFrames are combined using `unionByName` for robust schema alignment.
 - Cleaner, Consistent DQ Table: Easier to query, join, and monitor.

 ## Alerting & Notifications
 - Custom alert rules and severity levels (info, warning, error, critical)
-- Handlers for email, Slack, Teams, and custom integrations
+- Handlers for email, Slack, Teams, and custom integrations (in progress)
 - Real-time notifications based on metrics or pipeline events

 ## Metrics & Data Quality
 - Table, data quality, performance, and storage metrics